 What IS therapy?

 This can mean different things to different people.
 Sometimes it's about laying out your story to someone who is paying close attention and being heard.
 For some clients it's about understanding what is causing their unhappiness or pain; for others it's about finding out what the pain is telling them and taking action because of this.
-It can be a place to have an hour a week to talk about your anger, frustrations, worries and fears in life; to let off steam in order to be able to bare your daily life.
+It can be a place to have 50 minutes a week to talk about your anger, frustrations, worries and fears in life; to let off steam in order to be able to bare your daily life.

 It can feel messy.
 You might talk about one subject and end up somewhere completely different - and that is fine.
 You might come out feeling worse initially then when you came in.
 This is part of the process as you might be talking about feelings you have pushed down for years.
 Talking can be the start of a healing process and a way of moving forward to a happier and more fulfilling life.